-Diesel Technology Certificate and Associate of Applied Science
+Diesel Technology Certificate and

 The Diesel Technology industry is a rapidly growing industry which is requiring a growing number of qualified technicians.
 The Diesel Technology student will acquire the knowledge and skills necessary for the repair of diesel engines, electrical and electronic control systems, hydraulic systems, air brakes, suspension, steering, and transmissions through a combination of lecture and lab work, to include troubleshooting and diagnostic procedures.